Piecewise M-Stationarity and Related Algorithms for Mathematical Programs with Complementarity Constraints: Piecewise M-Stationarity

 \end{enumerate} \end{definition}

-Definition \ref{def:pm} indicates that at a piecewise M-stationary point, there may exist multiple sets of multipliers, each of which satisfies the KKT conditions of a piecewise NLP$_{(\beta_1,\beta_2)}$, in addition to the standard M-stationarity restriction.
+Definition \ref{def:pm} (ii) indicates that at a piecewise M-stationary point, there may exist multiple sets of multipliers, each of which are the KKT multipliers of a branch problem NLP$_{(\beta_1,\beta_2)}$ and satisfies the standard M-stationarity restriction as well.
+In particular, if $\bar z$ is S-stationary, we either have $\beta(\bar z) =\emptyset$, and therefore (\ref{pw-m-mult}) holds trivially; or we have one set of multipliers with $\bar\lambda_i^G,\bar\lambda_i^H \geq 0$ for all $i \in \beta(\bar z)$, which satisfies (\ref{pw-m-mult}) for all the partitions of $\beta(\bar z)$ at once.